Life of a Meteor

 ChemVR is a molecular drawing tool designed to teach Organic Chemistry to undergraduate students at NAU.
 The tool allows learners the ability to directly manipulate molecular structures in virtual space.
 In the fall of 2018 Dr. Miller P.h.d, conducted an extensive study with 65 participants to study how effectively people learn in virtual space.
 ChemVR is now being deployed in Organic Chemistry Classes at NAU.

-Giovanni Castillo, Norm J Medoff, Robert Rassmuesen, John Ebrahim, Dr. Michell Miller, Dr. Ed Civitello
+Norm J Medoff, Robert Rasmussen, John Ebrahim, Dr. Michell Miller, Dr. Ed Civitello

 This 360 Aerial documentary makes tangible the changing landscape of the American Southwest as it explores the upper reaches of the Colorado River down to Lake Mead and Phoenix, where we can see the stark reminders of the river’s decline.
 With funding from the Hearst foundation this virtual reality documentary shows the implications of climate change.
 The cinematography team is preparing to fly a DJI Matrice 600 Pro drone, capable of carrying a 13-pound camera.
 The drone is being specially modified by NAU’s Engineering Department to hold and stabilize a Kandao 360 camera.

-Producers: Norman J. Medoff and Giovanni Castillo, Script and Science Consultant: Peter Federici, Script Writer: Daniel Bannik, Cinematography Director: Eric Lynch, Cinematographer: Joshua Favela, Pilot: Colin Giles, Audio Engineer: Javier Parra, Music Composer: Garrett Bowers.
+Producer: Norman J. Medoff, Script and Science Consultant: Peter Federici, Script Writer: Daniel Bannik, Cinematography Director: Eric Lynch, Cinematographer: Joshua Favela, Pilot: Colin Giles, Audio Engineer: Javier Parra, Music Composer: Garrett Bowers.

 ARORA, Geospatial Games for Well Being